The place for a woman is in the kitchen – part II

 She is beautiful… with sweet and delicate traces.
 She is elegant and well dressed.
 She is tall – never more than the Prince, relax.
 When she talks, she is educated and polite.
 She dreams of beautiful dresses and a great Prince to share life.
 Oh… and she is not the top of intelligent – at least, she does not handle that much of challenges during her performance.
 Are you ready to guess which Disney Princess I am talking about?
 If you answered “almost all of them” you just turned into a millionaire!

 Yeah, this is the general image I got after watching Disney movies of my generation (I am only 21 ok?).
 I am pretty sure that Disney Pixar productions just changed part of the scenario about the female stars of their movies, but this cannot fix the mistakes of the past.
 Millions of young adults were raised in a world where the beauty standards were very aggressive and our image of women was shaped even by the movies we saw.
 The patterns of elegance established in cartoons influenced the way I perceived women, including my mum…

 Unfortunately, more than half of the products are full of examples of how this specific kind of image ended with “they were happy forever…” so it is super easy to find little girls dreaming with Princesses shapes in order to achieve the fairytale they saw screened.
 Do you think the content for kids really turn this fairytale into a thing that all girls can achieve?
 If yes, why the main dark or red-hair princess just appeared now?

-… and really brings more than a beauty stereotype into kids minds.
-It brings a feeling of weakness and dependence associated with women in undirected ways: women are so dependent on men that, sometimes, they a need men’s kiss to wake up.
-They need a powerful Prince to change the jobs they hate and to give them the life they always dreamt about or, in extreme times, they need to change their appearance in order to find man’s love!
+… and really brings more than a beauty stereotype into kids’ minds.
+It brings a feeling of weakness and dependence associated with women in indirect ways: women are so dependent on men that, sometimes, they need men’s kiss to wake up.
+They need a powerful Prince to change the jobs they hate and to give them the life they always dreamed about or, in extreme times, they need to change their appearance in order to find man’s love!